Autumn House Press is pleased to partner with the West Chester University Poetry Center for the Donald Justice Poetry

 The distinguished American poet Donald Justice is recognized as one of the finest poets of the late twentieth century.
 The recipient of the Pulitzer Prize, Bollingen Prize, and numerous honors for his verse, Justice was a masterful and exacting craftsman, traits that define the prize named in his honor.
 The prize is made possible through the generosity of the Iris N. Spencer Poetry Award.
 The Justice Prize welcomes unpublished, original book-length collections of poems that pay attention to form for consideration in the competition.
-The winner of the competition will receive $1,500 and have their manuscript published by Autumn House Press.
-Mark Jarman will serve as the judge for the 2023 Donald Justice Poetry Prize.
+The winner of the competition will receive $1,500, and have their manuscript published by Autumn House Press.
+Patricia Smith will serve as the judge for the 2024 Donald Justice Poetry Prize.

 - The annual competition is open to all American poets regardless of whether they have previously published a book-length collection.